qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 The only operating systems officially supported by ROS are Ubuntu and Debian (although recently Windows support has been introduced, but it is not straightforward to use).
 By using a virtual machine we can run an Ubuntu machine from within your Windows setup, which will allow us to run ROS.
 The tool we will be using to accomplish this is called Docker.
 Docker will allow us to get the QEA robot software installed on your machine in a relatively painless manner (avoiding the need to install and configure a bunch of software packages yourself).

 To install Docker, download and run the installer from [DockerHub](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) by clicking the "Get Docker" link.
 When you see two checkboxes, leave both as is; do not check the third option.
 You want to run Docker with Linux containers, not Windows containers, so that we can use Docker to run Linux code.
-Your selections will look like this (depending on how your machine is configured, you may not see the option regarding WSL2).
+Your selections will look like this (note: as mentioned earlier, we recommend not installing the WSL2 components because we found Docker with WSL2 to be unstable in our testing).

 <p align="center">
 <img alt="The docker installer with the first two checkboxes selected" src="Pictures/dockerconfig.png" width="80%"/>